How to Write Your First CV Straight Out of School | Beginner’s Guide

 Education

-If you are a recent graduate, include the name of your degree, the institution you attended and when you graduated.
+If you are a recent graduate, include the name of your degree, the institution you attended, when you graduated and what merit you achieved.

-If you have any relevant coursework that may relate to the roles you are applying for, mention this too.
+If you completed any coursework, modules or self-driven projects that may relate to the roles you are applying for, mention these too.

 Work Experience (If you have any, include part-time and voluntary work)